insertokername/functional-brainfuck/README.md

 (first few characters are excluded cuz they dont show up on github (trust me they are there))

+Instalation for linux is just downloading the repo files and compiling them with g++ or whatever you want, i am using defaul compile options:

+    g++ main.cpp -o bf

 roadmap:
 maybe i'll add multi file support

 and yea that's it have fun ig